What is a facelift?

 Also avoid Vitamin E supplements and red wine.
 Stop all herbal medications before surgery.
 The most common herbs used are Echinacea, Ephedra, Garlic, Ginseng, Ginkogo, Kava, St. John’s Wort, and Valerian.
 They may adversely affect anaesthetic drugs, prolong bleeding, and impair healing after surgery.
 Please consult your physician before ceasing any medication.

-SMOKING: Smoking increases the risks of complications significantly and should be ceased 6-8 weeks prior to surgery.
+SMOKING: Smoking and vaping increases the risks of complications significantly and should be ceased 6-8 weeks prior to surgery.
 There are risks involved with all surgical or invasive procedures.
 Before proceeding, please seek a second opinion from an appropriately qualified health practitioner.

 ADMINISTRATION: Unfortunately, paperwork is a necessary evil.
 Each theatre complex has its own procedures.
 We have attempted to make it all easy by providing a simple series of steps to follow titled “THINGS TO DO FOR YOUR PROCEDURE” that is specific to the surgery centre you are attending.
 Please follow these instructions.
 If you have any queries about this or anything else don’t hesitate to contact us on 55974100.